AwalaApp/specs/rs000-core.md

 1. The environment variable `RELAYNET_GATEWAY_URL`.
 1. The file `/etc/relaynet-gateway` on Unix-like systems or `C:\Windows\System32\Drivers\etc\relaynet-gateway` on Windows.

-The server SHOULD listen on port `276` if it has the appropriate permissions to do so; otherwise, it SHOULD listen on port `13276`.
-Alternatively, if using Unix domain sockets, the endpoint SHOULD NOT initiate a connection if the socket is owned by a user other than the administrator (`root` in Unix-like systems).
+If the server corresponds to a private gateway, it SHOULD listen on port `276` if it has the appropriate permission to do so or port `13276` if it does not have the appropriate permission; alternatively, if using Unix domain sockets, the endpoint SHOULD NOT initiate a connection if the socket is owned by a user other than the administrator (`root` in Unix-like systems).
+Servers for public gateways MAY use any port.

 Note that only the private nodes owned by the client are authenticated because the server needs to make sure that it is delivering the parcel to the right node, given that it has to destroy its copy of the parcel upon collection.
 The gateway can be trusted because it is set by the end-user or systems administrator, and TLS (or equivalent) has to be used anyway if the gateway is on a different computer.